bhakti-thakur/Dine-o-saur/dineosaur/README.md

-# 🦕 Dineosaur – Where Decisions Get Delicious
+# 🦕 Dine-o-saur – For people who take forever to decide what to eat and go extinct

-**Dineosaur** is a quirky, no-login, group-based web app designed to help couples and groups effortlessly decide *where to eat*.
-Think of it as the love child of **Spotify’s onboarding**, **Tinder’s swipe experience**, and **Zomato’s food universe** — all wrapped into a seamless, mobile-first experience.
+**Dine-o-saur** is a quirky, no-login, group-based web app designed to help couples and groups effortlessly decide *where to eat*.
+Think of it as the love child of **Spotify’s onboarding**, **Tinder’s swipe experience**, and **Google's food universe** — all wrapped into a seamless, mobile-first experience.

 > Because choosing a restaurant shouldn't take longer than dinner itself.